 Any amendment or waiver to the Code of Ethics and Directors' Code of Ethics will be posted here.

-Copies of Telecom's Code of Ethics, Directors' Code of Ethics and board charter are also available free of charge on request to the Group General Counsel & Company Secretary by emailing firstname.lastname@example.org.
+Copies of Telecom's Code of Ethics, Directors' Code of Ethics and board charter are also available free of charge on request from the Company Secretary by emailing firstname.lastname@example.org.

 Any Telecom employee (including a contractor) who becomes aware of a legal, regulatory, policy or other compliance issue has a responsibility to report it using Telecom's breach reporting/whistle-blowing frameworks which include a financial compliance escalation procedure.
 In addition, Telecom has a procedure whereby accounting, auditing or internal control breaches or concerns may be reported confidentially to the Audit and Risk Management Committee.

 Directors and employees are subject to restrictions under the law relating to dealing in Telecom securities and other related Telecom derivatives if they are in possession of inside information.
 Inside information is information that is not generally available and, if it were generally available, a reasonable person would expect it to have a material effect on the price or value of Telecom securities.

 To help ensure compliance with these legal requirements the Insider Trading Policy (PDF 98KB) specifies that no director or Telecom employee may buy or sell Telecom shares while in possession of inside information.
 The policy also states that directors and Telecom employees in possession of inside information cannot directly or indirectly advise or encourage any person to deal in Telecom shares.
 The policy sets out additional rules for directors, executives, direct reports to the executive and certain other Telecom employees, which includes the requirement to seek company consent before trading and mandatory trading black-out periods.